alekamaster/choose-your-adventure/Final Proyect/section5_revelation.md

-# SECTION 5 — The Revelation
+# S5 - The Revelation

 > **Clara:** “I have something for you.”
 > *[File received: voice.mp3]*